 - Balance your empathy between both parties in a dispute

 Balance your empathy and care between the person coming forward and the person they are naming.
-We all deserve care and compassion, so this is not about not giving care and compassion to an transgressor, but is about making sure the care and compassion is not only pointed towards them.
+We all deserve care and compassion, so this is not about not giving care and compassion to a transgressor, but is about making sure the care and compassion is not only pointed toward them.

-If you are overseeing a discussion: “I notice a lot of care and empathy going towards B. I want to make sure that this is balanced with care and empathy going towards A. A, what do you need right now or going forward?”
+If you are overseeing a discussion: “I notice a lot of care and empathy going toward Person-B. I want to make sure that this is balanced with care and empathy going toward Person–A. Set a boundary that powerpathy will not be tolerated.

-- Bring the focus back to community issue and themes
+- Bring the focus back to community issues and themes

 If you see a boundary concern being “cast” as just a personal or political issue, bring attention back towards that which is not personal or political.
 Ask people to consider if a community agreement was broken.
 Breaking a community agreement is not personal or political, it is a community matter.

 If you are overseeing a boundary concern: “Instead of making this personal, let’s return and look at whether a boundary has been crossed that breaks our community agreements.”

 Set a boundary that “painting” the situation as personal or political when it is not will not be tolerated.